monyhar/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

        Note: CR+1 is not sticky in this repo, so you'll have to ping for re-review after every change, like rebase.

-### How to add a new tester bot to the chromium.gpu.fyi waterfall
+### How to add a new tester bot to the monyhar.gpu.fyi waterfall

-When deploying a new GPU configuration, it should be added to the chromium.gpu.fyi waterfall first.
-The chromium.gpu waterfall should be reserved for those GPUs which are tested on the commit queue.
+When deploying a new GPU configuration, it should be added to the monyhar.gpu.fyi waterfall first.
+The monyhar.gpu waterfall should be reserved for those GPUs which are tested on the commit queue.
 (Some of the bots violate this rule – namely, the Debug bots – though we should strive to eliminate these differences.)
-Once the new configuration is ready to be fully deployed on tryservers, bots can be added to the chromium.gpu waterfall, and the tryservers changed to mirror them.
+Once the new configuration is ready to be fully deployed on tryservers, bots can be added to the monyhar.gpu waterfall, and the tryservers changed to mirror them.

 In order to add Release and Debug waterfall bots for a new configuration,